L to R: Thor Myrhen, Tim Yeung, Trey Azagthoth, and David Vincent.

 - An interesting case, as it was done unintentionally with Altars and Blessed, but done intentionally from then on.

-- Those Wacky Nazis: Dave flirted with this for a brief period of time, and some of the lyrics on Domination have strong Unfortunate Implications depending on how you interpret them.
+- Those Wacky Nazis: Dave flirted with this for a brief period of time.

 - Trope Codifier: Of Death Metal.